ianakt/School_District_Analysis/README.md

 	Please note that the math, and reading scores are measures of performance of the standardized tests alone.

+	We disregarded the 9th graders from Thomas High School, there was a suspicion of some falsification in their grades, we inlcuded the results before and after they were excluded, their inlcusion had little effect on the results.

   Results:

+  The Average reading, math and overall passing scores and/or percentages are included below for the District, spending per student, and top/bottom 5 schools.

   Overview of District (before THS9)
    ![image](https://user-images.githubusercontent.com/68198233/149638547-b374ba88-851b-4093-a2fc-67997676de3a.png)